Table of Contents

 The water-milled sweet rice flour is gluten-free and super smooth.
 It is the same sweet rice flour I use for making super yummy and soft Red Bean Sweet Rice Flour Dumplings, Pork Sweet Rice Flour Dumplings, and Red Bean Mochi Soup.

 Last but not least is the homemade candied walnuts, which use simple ingredients such as raw walnut halves, sugar in the raw, and a tiny pinch of Himalayan pink salt and freshly ground black pepper.
 Make this in advance to save some time.

-The first is to make candied walnuts
+How to make candied walnuts at home?

 I use large white shrimp, which needs to be de-shelled and de-veined.